The single biggest killer of Nepalese girls and women is suicide!

 The Record (April 2, 2018).
 Rampant domestic violence goes unpunished.
 [Added April 4, 2018.]

 This is about the gang rape of a 22-year old woman on January 25 (according to article in The Kathmandu Post) and January 21 (according to articles in The Himalayan Times) in Landmark Hotel on Durbar Marg by four men and everything surrounding the way our justice system failed her.
 It started with the officers for refusing the 22-year old victim’s charges, instead, telling the victim to settle the case with the perpetrators!
-What’s more, the police apparently arrested one of the rapists the very day after the incident, but was released a day later!
+What’s more, the police apparently arrested one of the rapists the very day after the incident, but released him a day later!
 The National Human Rights Commission had to form a panel to investigate the issue!
 Then reports appeared of the woman changing her statement, which, the police suspect, to be a result of intimidation.
 Police discovered the woman’s two bank accounts to have been credited with Rs 2.4 million and four lakh rupees!
 When the victim’s medical report came out, according to this article in The Himalayan Times, the police source made some outrageous claims!
 Namely: ‘A police source said, “The report says there is no clear evidence of gang rape.”
 “It also showed that the private part of woman appeared to be active before the alleged gang rape.”’
 It would be the third week of March before the main culprit is finally arrested.
 He had allegedly paid off the victim’s mother as well as the two police officers of the Metropolitan Police Circle, Durbarmarg, with whom the woman had first attempted to register the charges!
 The other three are still at large!
 The April 6 The Kathmandu Post Editorial on rape culture in the country.
 [Added on April 6, 2018.]